hoang-ho/hugo/content/about/index.md

 ### Interest
 I’m interested in but realistically not getting back onto the machine learning hype train.
 I worked on a project about neural network compression techniques at UMass Amherst.

-I'm now exploring domains in software engineering: distributed system, probabilistic databases.
+I'm now exploring domains in software engineering: big data, distributed system.

 ### Hobbies
 I used to watch a lot of movies but essientially curb down on that.